Resources and Tools for Learning at Home with Raspberry Pi

 Isaac Computer Science – for more advanced and older students (aged 16-18 years old), this is an online learning platform with interactive materials and video guidance.
 Students can even develop their own individualized assessments to help them track and measure their own progress.

 How Can You Use (and Support!)
 Raspberry Pi for Learning at Home?

 Are you a student, teacher, or parent taking advantage of these Raspberry Pi resources so that lockdown can continue to be a time of growth and development?
 If so, tell us your story!

-Also, if you want to help support the Raspberry Pi Foundation in its efforts to partner with youth and community organizations that help students in need to make sure they have access to a computer for learning at home, you can today.
+Also, if you want to help support the Raspberry Pi Foundation in its efforts to partner with youth and community organizations that help students in need to make sure they have access to a computer for learning at home, you can find out more and donate today.